ding-lab/somaticwrapper/README.md

 4) Added low vaf rescue for genes listed in SMGs

-If you want to run somaticwrapper for hg19 reference, you can git clone the withmutect branch.
+If you want to run somaticwrapper for hg19 reference, you can git clone v1.1 branch.

 ## Install the third-party software ##